Jakage/career-portfolio/CV_Jarkko_Aho_text_English.md

 Interests

-Gaming: Videogames take a major part of my free time.
+Video games: Video games take a major part of my free time.
 I like to play all kinds of games, but find myself playing 3rd person RPGs most of the time, my current favorite being the Monster Hunter and Dark Souls series.
 I also play Dungeons and Dragons tabletop RPG weekly with my friends.
 Sometimes even card and board games.